 Thank you so much for joining us at One Project Closer for this tutorial on How to Replace Brake Rotors on a car from amateur mechanic and guest writer, David.
 This post is sponsored by the Home Depot Prospective Campaign.
 Post may also contain affiliate links.
 Opinions (and typos) are 100% our own, and we appreciate you supporting our site in order to continue to provide free content to our readers.
+Professional auto mechanics may have a different way of completing this project – this advice does not replace common sense or the need to consult a professional.
+DIY at your own risk.

 This is yet-another-How-To for changing front brake rotors, but with a twist–using the right tools!
 All cars vary in how the wheel, brake, suspension, and steering components are situated (or crammed into) the wheel wells, so this job is often a test of your ability to contort your hands, arms, and body in unnaturally interesting ways in order to get leverage on stuck bolts within tight spaces.
 This inevitably leads to busted up knuckles, pulled ligaments, a sore neck and back, and enough violence and profanity to skip PG-13 and go straight to an R rating.
 This How-To shows how quickly and simply this job can be with the *right* tools to make this a G-rated adventure the whole family will be thankful for.
 I’ve done this job several times on several cars while using subpar tools.
 I encourage you–not only can a DIYer tackle this, but it’s actually possible to complete this project with your composure intact.